laravel/docs/upgrade.md

 **Likelihood Of Impact: Very Low**

-The `terminate` method [has been added to the `Illuminate/Contracts/Console/Kernel` contract](https://github.com/laravel/framework/pull/26393).
+The `terminate` method [has been added to the `Illuminate\Contracts\Console\Kernel` contract](https://github.com/laravel/framework/pull/26393).
 If you are implementing this interface, you should add this method to your implementation.

 <a name="container"></a>
 ### Container